 New years resolutions, #goals and other things you ought to work on are always coming around in the first few weeks of January.
 One of ours is living a more sustainable lifestyle, in any way possible.
 We’re not going to limit ourselves, yet we try find ways to live our lives without compromising our current lifestyle.
-Because we believe that it everyone can make a difference.
+Because we believe that it one person can make a difference.

 But it isn’t always enough to keep you motivated.
 Making changes is hard.
 It also goes against human nature to change, we much rather stick to familiar patterns that makes us happy.
 And if we don’t get used to the change, we usually give up and search for that old pattern again.